 The University of Chicago sees a need for continual expansion through new constructions and modernization of existing buildings.
 The construction, renovation, or demolition of building structures requires complex decision making and communication from multiple parties.
 A review of this policy and the Project Planning and Design Review Checklist during the project planning and design phase will help to ensure that environmental health and safety considerations are not overlooked and can be addressed well in advance of the project start date.
 This policy is not intended to be all-inclusive and does not cover all regulatory or code requirements.

-Facilities Service Capital Project Delivery is responsible for:
+Facilities Service Capital Project Delivery and BSD Project Management are responsible for:

-- Submitting a comlpeted Project Planning and Design Review Checklist Environmental Health and Safety prior to starting a new project;
+- Submitting a completed Project Planning and Design Review Checklist Environmental Health and Safety prior to starting a new project;

 - Inviting Environmental Health and Safety to attend project design meetings;